jp93arg/InheritanceBitcoinScript/README.md

 # Bitcoin Inheritance Scripts

 This repository aims to demonstrate how easy is to program different use cases on bitcoin like inheritance, future backups, etc.
-Hopefully, this kind of setups will become easier and more user-friendly as different wallets implement it.
+Hopefully, this kind of setup will become easier and more user-friendly as different wallets implement it.

 Before getting into the scripts, I'll suggest getting familiar with the following concepts:
 1. Multisignature
 2. Time locked transactions
 3. Bitcoin Scripting Language (I would recommend this: https://www.youtube.com/watch?v=yU3Sr07Qnxg)

-In this first example, we'll create an address, who's balance could be spent by the owner at any point in time, or by the inheritor, after the specified time.
+In this first example, we'll create an address, whose balance could be spent by the owner at any point in time, or by the inheritor, after the specified time.
 This setup is also very useful to create future backups.

 ## What do we mean by "future backups"?